sujalrajpoot/beagoai-unofficial/README.md

-# BeagoAI Unofficial Api
+# BeagoAI Unofficial API

 # Description

-**BeagoAI Unofficial Api** is a Python client library designed to interact with the Beago AI platform unofficially.
+**BeagoAI Unofficial API** is a Python client library designed to interact with the Beago AI platform unofficially.
 It provides a simple interface to authenticate and communicate with the Beago AI API, allowing users to send queries and receive responses in a structured format.
 This library is intended for educational purposes and is not affiliated with or endorsed by Beago AI.

 ## How It Works